Brand Image vs. Brand Identity

 We hear a lot about brand image, and brand identity, and the two terms are often used interchangeably.
 The concepts themselves have a lot of overlap, and yet — most marketers would argue that there are some fairly big differences between the two.
 So what’s the deal?

-Brand identity is the image your business seeks to project to the outside world.
+Brand identity is the image your business seeks to project to the outside world through a variety of brand assets.
 Take McDonalds as a key example.
-McDonalds is currently involved in the painful (but potentially lucrative) process of re-branding itself in order to stay abreast of -- or ahead of -- their competitors.
-“Because your family matters” is one of the most prominent phrases on their public website -- driving home the point that McDonalds wants consumers to associate it as a company that brings families together, while sharing affordable and easy meals.
+McDonalds is currently involved in the painful (but potentially lucrative) process of re-branding itself in order to stay abreast of — or ahead of — their competitors.
+“Because your family matters” is one of the most prominent phrases on their public website — driving home the point that McDonalds wants consumers to associate it as a company that brings families together, while sharing affordable and easy meals.

 Brand identity describes the essence of your company and how it is conveyed to consumers.
 Like McDonalds, companies seek to emphasize their business values that are going to connect best with their consumer demographics.
 In a way, brand identity can be seen as the “personality” of a company, as Anthony Lingwood points out.
 At the core of understanding company identity, is understanding how business decisions influence consumer perception.

 While most of us may associate McDonalds with standard fast food fare like burgers and fries, these images appear further down the page — you first need to scroll past reminders that McDonalds places emphasis on “quality.”
 McDonalds is hoping that its relentless images to reposition its brand identity, will influence its brand image.